quil-lang/quil/rfcs/analog/proposal.md

 - Pulse operations and frame mutations have a well defined local time at which they _occur_.
 Instructions involving multiple frames promise a form of
   consistency: the local clocks are advanced to a consistent state so that the time of occurrence is common across frames.
+Note that this does not apply to `DELAY` instructions.
 - Pulse operations on a given qubit do not overlap in time, unless the `NONBLOCKING` modifier is used.